rhiaro/questforbrothers/index.md

 "Call me Sandy," the kid winked.

 "Sandy!"
 Suari laughed a little.
-That was new.
+She hadn't done that in a while and it took her by surprise.
 "That's not a real name!"

-"It is and it's my name!"
+"It is and it's my name!
+Sabbo isn't a real name."

 "Where do you come from?"